tmastersmart/pi-talk/README.md

-For copyright reasions do mp3s included....
+For copyright reasions no mp3s included....